 NOTE: Failure to provide an ORI number or incorrect ORI number to the vendor will prevent DBPR from receiving your fingerprint results.

 The applicant is fully responsible for selecting the vendor and ensuring submission of the prints to the department.
 The Department of Business and Professional Regulation (DBPR) requires the submission of a full set of fingerprints with most licensure applications.
-There are two ways to submit fingerprints:

 Vendor contact information can be viewed at Livescan Device Vendors List.